If you'd like to make an individual research appointment with a Librarian, you can submit your request online here: individual research consultations.

 This page contains information on how to search for books and other materials in the library catalog.
 You can also learn more about how to use Interlibrary Loan to find materials the library doesn't own.
 Finally, check out the handy feed showing the newest Philosophy materials added to the library collection.

-This page contains links to websites that will help you correctly format your citations.
+This page contains links to websites that will help you correctly format your citations in APA style.
 It also has some information about using a citation manager, such as Refworks or EndNote.
 Finally, you can find a variety of options for getting more citation and writing help on campus.